A-iPower vs Powerhorse

 Which brand offers better value for the money?

-A-iPower scores higher in average value at 4.0 compared to Powerhorse's 3.1, indicating that A-iPower generators tend to offer more performance relative to their cost.
+A-iPower scores higher on average value at 4.0 compared to Powerhorse's 3.2, suggesting A-iPower generators generally deliver more for the price.

-A-iPower offers a significantly larger lineup with 31 published models, while Powerhorse has 16.
-This gives A-iPower buyers more options across different power output levels and generator types.
+A-iPower has a significantly larger catalog with 31 published models, while Powerhorse offers 16.
+This gives A-iPower buyers more options across different wattage ranges and use cases.